 Ensure that line valve 'A' is closed, observe the pressure for typically 10-20 minutes to ensure that there is no regulator creepage.
-Excessive creepage will necessitate replacement of the regulator (see section 6.3) and a repeat of this test.
+Excessive creepage will necessitate replacement of the regulator (see section 6.3) and a repeat of this test (see figure 8).

-5.3.7 To test the empty cylinder contact gauge close the duty bank cylinder valves and observe the alarm condition as the pressure drops.

-MPORTANT!
-Open the cylinder valves on the original duty bank once the test is completed.
+5.3.7 To test the empty cylinder contact gauge close the duty bank cylinder valves and observe the alarm condition as the pressure drops and switches to the backup cylinder bank.
+Open the previously closed cylinder valves, turn the duty change over handle to the opposite bank and repeat the test.